artymiz/cmpt433-metronome-project/spi-prototype/progress.md

 • P9-15 = Linux #48
 • P9-23 = Linux #49

 - 4-line serial interface reads 8 for 0xA command!
-This is the expected result!
-Is it a fluke?
+This only happends when D/C pin is set LOW.

+- Nothing is working as expected, maybe the dummy return byte actually means that i'm reading one byte early?
+Nope, the 3rd byte is empty.

+- I think everything is actually ok, in terms of the wiring and the protocol setup, because the bytes that are being read look right, and running vs. commenting  out  the initialization code lines changes the output of the state read!